jaevor/go-nanoid/README.md

 # Note

 This module's functions use an internal buffered slice of random bytes, and thus also a mutex.
-This slight overhead of memory allows it to be very efficient, but may not be ideal if you are only generating an ID every now and then.
+This slight (but constant) overhead of memory per generator allows it to be very efficient, but may not be ideal if you are only generating an ID every now and then.

 # Security